 - 5. Duly registered Stockholders who signified attendance by remote communication or their identified proxies shall receive an email with a link and password for the meeting. - 6.
-OPEN FORUM Due to logistical limitations at the virtual meeting, only relevant comments and questions on agenda items which are submitted by email to CorSecRCBC@rcbc.com with subject: QUESTIONS/COMMENTS by 5:00 pm of June 25, 2021 will be considered during the open forum. - 7.
+OPEN FORUM Due to logistical limitations at the virtual meeting, only relevant comments and questions on agenda items which are submitted by email to CorSecRCBC@rcbc.com with subject: QUESTIONS/COMMENTS by 5:00 pm of June 25, 2021 will be considered during the open forum.
+The Corporate Secretary will reply, by email, to relevant comments and questions received after the June 25, 2021 cut-off and until the end of the meeting. - 7.
 VOTING Votes of duly registered Stockholders can only be cast through ballots or proxies.
 The ballot or proxy should be substantially in the form provided in the Definitive Information Statement and filled in accordance with the instructions set forth therein.
 All ballots and proxies should be received by the Bank together with the registration email not later than 5:00 pm of June 20, 2021.
 Failure of the stockholder to send his/her votes as stated herein shall be deemed a vote of approval for all the agenda items.